 Popular survey metrics

-Once you’ve chosen which (if not all) channels you want to deploy your surveys on, the next step will be to determine your goals for the survey and select the appropriate survey metrics.
-The most popular survey metrics include:
+Once you’ve chosen which (if not all) channels you want to deploy your surveys on, the next step will be to determine your goals for the survey and select the appropriate metrics.
+The most popular examples include:

 - Customer Satisfaction (CSAT) – measure customer satisfaction and loyalty